Horticulture Innovation Lab Trellis Fund

 - 230 demonstration plots

-Fact sheet: Updated in 2018, this fact sheet also lists all of the Trellis Fund projects happening in 2018 (See sixth round of projects for details) by country, with the lead organization and student for each project.
+Fact sheet: Updated in 2018, this fact sheet also lists all of the Trellis Fund projects taking place in 2018 by country, with the lead organization and student for each project.
+(Also see sixth round of projects for details.)